jasnell/node/doc/api/stream_iter.md

 * `options` {Object} Same as `share()`.
 * Returns: {Share}

-Create a share from an existing source.
+Create a {Share} from an existing source.

 ### `shareSync(source[, options])`